 At Western District Health Service (WDHS) we are committed to the ongoing development of all employees, recognising that they are our most valuable asset.
 Through the Performance Development and Review System staff members are assisted to devise a personal professionalised development plan.
 The Service supports its employees to participate in education and training, allowing staff to become the best they can be in their chosen profession.
 Ongoing education and training programs, provided in-house free of charge, are available to assist all staff to maintain knowledge and skills.
-Participation in relevant external professional development opportunities including conferences is also supported.
+Participation in relevant external professional development opportunities including conferences is also supported through support grants.
 Additional education resources including self-directed learning packages, books, journals and videos are also available.
 Online clinical databases can be accessed through the WDHS Intranet in each clinical area, as well as through the library.

 Study towards Formal Qualifications